open-amt-cloud-toolkit/docs/docs/Tutorials/uitoolkitReact.md

         <figcaption>Figure 3: Successful KVM Connection</figcaption>
         </figure>

-You will see the errors in the following scenarios:

-- If your browser is IE/Edge, there might be compatibility issues.
+## Troubleshooting

+### Page will not load

+- Insure using a Chromium-based browser (Chrome, Microsoft Edge, Firefox)
-- Compilation errors if the ui-toolkit was not downloaded and installed to your react app.
+- Compilation errors, verify that the ui-toolkit-react npm package was downloaded and installed to the `my-app` directory, not another directory.

-- MPS/RPS server not running, appropriate controls will fail to work.
+### `Connect KVM` Button does not Work

-- MPS server running and device not connected.
+- Is MPS running?
+- Is the AMT device connected to MPS?
+- Was the self-signed certificate accepted?
+Navigate to the Sample Web UI in a new tab in the same browser and accept the self-signed certificate.
+Then, return to the React tab and refresh.
+- Verify the redirection JWT token is still valid and not expired.
+Update if needed.
+Default expiration time is 5 minutes.
-- Incorrect or invalid JWT for authToken, see instructions on [Generating a JWT by using an Authorize API call](./apiTutorial.md#generate-a-jwt){target=_blank}.
+- Incorrect or invalid JWT for authToken, see [MPS API Documentation for `/authorize/redirection` API](../APIs/indexMPS.md){target=_blank}. **This is a different token and API call from the login token `/authorize` API.**

-    !!! example "Example authToken Format from API Call"
+    !!! example "Example authToken Format from `/authorize/redirection` API Call"

         ```json
         {